richardhenyash/perkulater/README.md

 * #1F1F1F *Background Level 1* - main background colour, used for background layering and for masking the background image.
 * #292929 *Background Level 2* - used for background layering.
 * #333333 *Background Level 3* - used for background layering.
-* #FDDE86 *Yellow* - used for product rating stars.
+* #FDDE86 *Yellow* - used for rating stars.
 * #4ED0AD *Green* - used for links, button outlines, offer banner and input highlighting.
-* #33C19C *Green Highlight* - used for highlighting green elements on change of state.
+* #33C19C *Green Highlight* - used for highlighting green elements on hover etc.
 * #E97C72 *Pink* - used for error toasts, alerts and text.
 * #73DCE7 *Blue* - used for information icons, toasts, alerts and text.
-* #3FCFDE *Blue Highlight* - used for highlighting blue elements on change of state.
+* #3FCFDE *Blue Highlight* - used for highlighting blue elements on hover etc.
 * #FAFAFA *White* - used for logo text, tagline text, foreground text elements, horizontal rulers, button text and button highlighting.
 * #CCCCCC *White Highlight* - used for highlighting white elements.
 Also used for navigation menu and footer links.